-- 1. Examine the spending of the village funds; - 2.
-Ensure that there are representatives of the Forum in the village planning meetings (Musrembangdes); - 3.
-Ensure that reports on problems the village experiences reach the official channels; formal letters must be written and evidence provided; - 4.
-Ensure that the village health center has permanent medical staff and that the village health center has sufficient medicine; - 5.
-Ensure that the minimum standards of the delivery of services to young children (under 5), adolescents and the elderly are upheld.
+- 1. Examine the spending of the village funds; - Ensure that there are representatives of the Forum in the village planning meetings (Musrembangdes); - Ensure that reports on problems the village experiences reach the official channels; formal letters must be written and evidence provided;

+39 These include both those of the village (desa) as a whole and of the local community (kampung).

+- Ensure that the village health center has permanent medical staff and that the village health center has sufficient medicine; - Ensure that the minimum standards of the delivery of services to young children (under 5), adolescents and the elderly are upheld.

 These issues have become the priority areas in the drafting of the Citizens' Charter.
-The official of the Health Department highly appreciated the results of the Citizens' Forum: 'We hope that all communities (kampung) in the District of Nimbokrang will establish such Citizens' Discussion Forums so that the problems the villagers experience can be known quickly and clearly via the villagers' Forums'.
-41 The ORPA is also preparing a Citizens' Forum in the district of Namblong, Jayapura.
+The official of the Health Department highly appreciated the results of the Citizens' Forum: 'We hope that all communities (kampung) in the District of Nimbokrang will establish such Citizens' Discussion Forums so that the problems the villagers experience can be known quickly and clearly via the villagers' Forums'.40 The ORPA is also preparing a Citizens' Forum in the district of Namblong, Jayapura.
 They have already held a Focus Group Discussion to prepare the Forum and they have established a new paralegal post in Namblong.
 They have visited the adat leaders and the district government to discuss their intention to set up a Citizens' Forum.
 This initiative formally falls outside of the scope of this program; it is however firmly supported by LBH APIK Jayapura.
 So although the JPS in Jayapura had a slow start by the end of the project considerable progress had been made.
 In 2018 LBH APIK trained another batch of 25 paralegals in Sentani, Jayapura.
 Among the participants were two transgender persons.
 In Wamena, a new area, 24 paralegals were trained.